orix-software/orix-software.github.io/docs/kernel/primitives/xmainargs.md

 sty save_argv+1
 ```

-!!! warning "XMAINARGS allocate a chunk in memory, it must be free at the end of the use of the parameters"
+!!! warning "XMAINARGS allocates a chunk in memory, it must be free at the end of the use of the parameters"